rahcancode/pp3-battleship/README.md

 What is it?
 Why I chose it?

-Here is a live version of my project
+Here is a live version of my project: https://pp3-battleship-august2023-9cb0d7252a27.herokuapp.com/

 Insert image here